garethslinn/helprjs/README.md

 Helprjs is fully documented with live Demos and its really simple to use!

+## Q&A:
+Whilst helprjs is fully tested should you ecounter issues please report them.

 ## Most of the examples here make use of this people object.

 ```